How is back pain in children treated?

 Watch this video playlist and/or share it with your child to learn 20 exercises that can help you strengthen your child's core and protect their spine.

 Physical therapy for back pain treatment in kids

-Your child's provider will work with you to determine whether a home exercise program is sufficient to treat their back pain.
-They may also recommend a referral to a physical therapist for instruction if needed.
+Your child's provider works with you to find out whether a home exercise program is enough to treat their back pain.
+They may also refer your child to a physical therapist if needed.

-Physical therapy is only effective if the exercises are done at home daily.
-The time commitment for performing your exercises is 10 to 15 minutes per day at least five days a week.
+Physical therapy works only if your child does the recommended exercises at home every day.
+The time commitment for doing exercises is 10 to 15 minutes per day at least five days a week.

-Other things your child can do to help improve back pain include:
+Other things that can help improve back pain

-Help them maintain a healthy diet and body weight.
-If your child is struggling with being overweight, please discuss this with your pediatrician, family doctor or pediatric weight management specialist.
+- Maintain a healthy diet and body weight, and discuss weight problems with their pediatrician, family doctor or pediatric weight management specialist.

-Why choose our Spine Program for your child's back pain?
+Why choose our Spine Program for treatment of your child's back pain?

-The Spine Program at Children's Colorado evaluates and treats infants, children, adolescents and young adults with all types of spinal diseases, deformities and injuries, ranging from back pain to complex neuromuscular disease and trauma.
+The Spine Program at Children's Colorado evaluates and treats infants, children, adolescents and young adults with all types of spinal conditions and injuries, ranging from back pain to complex neuromuscular disease and trauma.

 Our pediatric spine care team is among the most knowledgeable in the country.
-For the most basic to the most complex spinal conditions, our goal is to always provide the safest and most effective treatments.
+For the most basic to the most complex spinal conditions, our goal is to always provide the safest, most effective treatments.